Attention Heads of Large Language Models: A Survey: Background

 \subsection{Mathematical representation of LLMs}

-To facilitate the discussion in subsequent sections, we first define the relevant notations\footnote{Currently, there are two main layer normalization methods in LLMs: Pre-Norm and Post-Norm~\citep{liu-etal-2020-understanding, xiong2020layer}.
-However, since these are not the focus of this paper, \textbf{we will omit Layer Normalization} in our discussion.}.
+As mentioned in \nameref{sec:out_of_scope}, to facilitate the discussion in the subsequent sections, we first define the mathematical notations for the transformer layer of an LLM.
+Note that there are two main layer normalization methods in LLMs: Pre-Norm and Post-Norm.\citep{liu-etal-2020-understanding, xiong2020layer} However, since these are not the focus of this paper, we will \textbf{omit Layer Normalization} in this section.

-As shown in Figure~\ref{fig:LLMStructure}, a model $\mathcal{M}$ consists of an embedding layer, $L$ identical decoder blocks, and an unembedding layer.
+As shown in Figure~\ref{fig:LLMStructure}, a model $\mathcal{M}$ consists of an embedding layer, $L$ identical transformer layers, and an unembedding layer.
 The input to $\mathcal{M}$ are one-hot sentence tokens, with a shape of $\{0,1\}^{N \times |\mathcal{V}|}$, where $N$ is the length of the token sequence and $|\mathcal{V}|$ represents the vocabulary size.